The main treatments for breast cancer include:

 Testing genes to see if your breast cancer is likely to come back

-Some of these GEP tests are available for breast cancer, depending on your situation.
+Some of these tumour profiling tests are available for breast cancer, depending on your situation.
 Your doctor can explain whether this testing is an option for you.
-Examples inlcude EndoPredict (EPclin score), Oncotype DX Breast Recurrence Score and Prosigna.
+Examples include EndoPredict (EPclin score), Oncotype DX Breast Recurrence Score, and Prosigna.

 Treatment for advanced breast cancer

 Advanced breast cancer means the cancer has spread to another part of the body.
 Treatment aims to control the growth of the cancer and helps to control symptoms.
 The treatments might include: